 6. In order for Transporter to evaluate the commitments that shippers are willing to make and thus determine the feasibility of the project and the engineering design and size of the Bison Pipeline Project, Transporter is seeking a commitment from potential shippers, through Precedent Agreements, similar to this Agreement.
 It is expressly understood by the parties that unless Transporter receives Precedent Agreements from shippers obligating such shippers to enter into Transportation Agreements for a certain capacity to be determined by Transporter to economically justify the Bison Pipeline Project, Transporter shall have no obligation to proceed with the Bison Pipeline Project and shall incur no liability in connection with any decision by Transporter to decline to file for or accept regulatory permits or approvals.
 A decision by Transporter not to proceed with the Bison Pipeline Project and not to file for or accept regulatory permits or approvals shall result in termination of this Precedent Agreement by Transporter upon written notice to Shipper.

-7. Shipper and Transporter will expeditiously and in good faith undertake all reasonable actions to satisfy all terms and conditions of this Precedent Agreement.
+Shipper and Transporter will expeditiously and in good faith undertake all reasonable actions to satisfy all terms and conditions of this Precedent Agreement.
 Shipper shall not take or maintain any action inconsistent with the certification of the application for the authorization of the Bison Pipeline Project.
-Shipper may not assign this Precedent Agreement.
+Shipper may not assign this Precedent Agreement, without prior written approval of Transporter.

-8. This Precedent Agreement and the Transportation Agreement contemplated herein and the terms and conditions thereof are subject to all valid laws, orders, rules and regulations of duly constituted authorities having jurisdiction and are subject to any and all receipts of such authorization as may be required for the construction of the Bison Pipeline Project and the service contemplated herein.
+This Precedent Agreement and the Transportation Agreement contemplated herein and the terms and conditions thereof are subject to all valid laws, orders, rules and regulations of duly constituted authorities having jurisdiction and are subject to any and all receipts of such authorization as may be required for the construction of the Bison Pipeline Project and the service contemplated herein.

-9. Subject to the terms and conditions of this Precedent Agreement, Transporter and Shipper hereby agree to execute the Transportation Agreement described above, within ten (10) days after notice by Transporter that all conditions of this Precedent Agreement have been satisfied or duly waived.
+Subject to the terms and conditions of this Precedent Agreement, Transporter and Shipper hereby agree to execute the Transportation Agreement described above, within ten (10) days after notice by Transporter that all conditions of this Precedent Agreement have been satisfied or duly waived.